 Sleep apnea is a sleep disorder that is described by abnormal pauses in breathing or instances of abnormally low breathing, during sleep.
 Each pause in breathing is called an apnea.
 It can last anywhere from a few seconds to minutes.
 An apnea can also occur 5 to 30 times or more an hour.
 Likewise, each abnormally low breathing event is called a hypopnea.

-Sleep apnea is diagnosed with an overnight sleep test called a polysomnogram, also called a sleep study.
-Sleep studies find out how often you stop breathing or have too little air flowing into your lungs during sleep.
+Sleep apnea is diagnosed with an overnight test called a polysomnogram, also called a sleep study.
+Sleep studies are performed from the comfort of your own home and can be used to find out how often you stop breathing or have too little air flowing into your lungs during sleep.
 They also can determine how much oxygen you have in your blood during sleep.
 Clinically significant levels of sleep apnea are defined as six or more episodes per hour of any type of apnea.

 In central sleep apnea, also called Cheyne-Stokes respiration, the brain’s respiratory control centers are imbalanced during sleep.
 The basic neurological controls for breathing rate break down and fail to give the signal to inhale, causing the individual to miss one or more cycles of breathing.
 The exact effects of the condition will depend on how severe the apnea is and on the individual characteristics of the person having the apnea.

 Many people with sleep apnea have a combination of both obstructive and central sleep apnea.
 When obstructive sleep apnea syndrome is severe and longstanding, episodes of central apnea sometimes develop.
 Patients with complex sleep apnea display OSA, but upon application of positive airway pressure the patient displays persistent central sleep apnea.

 Treatment for sleep apnea is based on its severity: